WebOrigami/docs/content/index.md

 ${ src/templates/blocks.ori(areaLinks) }

-Origami is a new programming language that complements HTML and CSS for making small- to medium-scale websites.
+Origami is system for creating sites that complements HTML and CSS with the ability to concisely define the structure and content of your site.

 **Everybody has something to say,** and the web is a great place to say it, but creating interesting sites can be hard or expensive.
 Standard HTML and CSS let you define individual pages, but it’s hard to efficiently create a bunch of pages and organize them into a coherent site.

-Corporate site hosting services offer nice drag-and-drop editors but impose creative limitations and high monthly costs.
-You could build something from scratch — if you master a full programming language like JavaScript and a pile of industrial development tools.
+Corporate site hosting services offer drag-and-drop editors but impose creative limitations and high monthly costs.
+You could build something from scratch — if you master a programming language and a pile of industrial development tools.
 The web needs better ways to create sizable, expressive sites at low cost and without entanglements.

 Origami is designed for you: someone who wants to make a site for yourself or a small organization, who can write some HTML and CSS, who’s not a professional developer — or is, but wants to build sites more quickly.
 Someone who wants to understand how their site actually gets made.